zjsteyn/pibox/index.md

 4. Once your image has been written to the SD card you can pop it into your Raspberry Pi Model 3 B and you should be ready to go.

-**Note:**
+5. Once started, you should see the SolarPi hotspot and will be able to connect to the open hotspot and access the WordPress server at https://172.24.1.1

+**Plase Note:**

-This image should work on other Raspberry Pi Setups, however Wifi hotspot setup should be configured to each invividual system.
+This image and WIFI hotspot setup was build on a Raspberry Pi Model 3 B but it should work on other Raspberry Pi Setups, however on other setups the Wifi hotspot may need to be configured to each invividual system.

-A detailed list of all changes, including password for the setup, that was made to the original Raspbian Jessy installation can be found here: *ENTER HERE*
+A  list of all changes, including password for the setup, that was made to the original Raspbian Jessy installation can be found [here.](https://docs.google.com/document/d/1MpN6dOidNTQiUtq4obYvzOEKvRgKRRAg3VPXQpJK6KI/edit?usp=sharing)

 ## Special thanks to the following sites and guides that made this setup possible